Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Products sharing the same aesthetic: Owl figurine, globe, horn, trunk.

-Sipping butterbeer at the Hog’s Head, I realized that the Harry Potter theme will work wonders for our basement, which had the distinctive English pub style: dark wood paneling, textured sheetrock, and wood-imitation floors.
+I was sipping a butterbeer at the Hog’s Head in Hogsmead in Orlando, when I realized that the Harry Potter theme will work wonders for our basement, which had the distinctive English pub style: dark wood paneling, textured sheetrock, and wood-imitation floors.

 Thus was born the Hogwarts-themed lounge project.

-When creating your Harry Potter themed space, you should pay attention to the fixed elements of your room, such as flooring, wall color, and wall and ceiling embellishments.
+When creating your Harry Potter themed space, you should pay attention to the fixed elements of your room, such as flooring, wall color, light fixtures, and wall and ceiling embellishments.

-It’s important to downplay modern elements that may not go with the sorcery aesthetic, however, in most cases, there is no need to change them.
-I share my experience in the article on how to create a Slytherin room without paining the walls green.
+While it’s important to downplay modern elements that may go against the sorcery aesthetic, in most cases, there is no need to change them.
+You can cover wall to wall carpet with an oriental rug and hang tapestries and paintings in gilded frames to evoke Hogwarts without finishing your walls in stone veneer.
+For more, read about my experience on how to create a Slytherin room without paining the walls green.

 Furniture